basp-group/uSARA/README.md

-    'srcName', srcName, ... % name for the reconstruction task 'dataFile', dataFile, ... % path of the measurement file 'resultPath', resultPath, ... % path where the result folder will be created 'algorithm', algorithm, ... % algorithm that will be used for imaging 'imDimx', imDimx, ... % horizontal number of pixels in the final reconstructed image 'imDimy', imDimy, ... % vertical number of pixels in the final reconstructed image 'imPixelSize', imPixelSize, ... % pixel size of the reconstructed image in the unit of arcsec
+    'srcName', srcName, ... % name for the reconstruction task 'dataFile', dataFile, ... % path of the measurement file 'resultPath', resultPath, ... % path where the result folder will be created 'imDimx', imDimx, ... % horizontal number of pixels in the final reconstructed image 'imDimy', imDimy, ... % vertical number of pixels in the final reconstructed image 'imPixelSize', imPixelSize, ... % pixel size of the reconstructed image in the unit of arcsec